 Let your baby nurse from both breasts at each feeding time.
 The first day, limit time to only 3 to 5 minutes on each breast.
 Gradually work into a pattern of 10 to 15 minutes on each side, timed from the start of milk let-down.
-90% of the milk will be passed by this time, so don't let the baby suck much longer.
+90% of the milk will be passed by this time, so you don't have to don't let the baby suck much longer unless you want to.
 Alternate the breast that the baby feeds from first since the baby's strongest sucking occurs when it's just beginning.

 When it's time for your baby to stop nursing, insert your finger in the side of the mouth to break the suction.
 After feeding, let your nipples air dry for 10 to 15 minutes so as to toughen the nipples and prevent soreness.

 If your nipples are becoming sore, sit up for one feeding and lie down for the next.
-Expose the nipples to light and air as much as possible, and apply some lanolin or A&D® ointment.
+Expose the nipples to light and air as much as possible, and apply some lanolin.
 If your breasts tend to leak, do not let them stay covered with wet pads in-between feedings.
 Avoid soaps and alcohol wipes as these tend to be too drying.